PrestaShop/prestashop.github.io/news/_posts/releases/2018-12-10-prestashop-1.7.5-rc-release.md

  - 1.7.5
 ---

-A few weeks after the beta, the first release candidat for PrestaShop 1.7.5.0 is now ready for you to test!
+A few weeks after the beta, the first release candidate for PrestaShop 1.7.5.0 is now ready for you to test!

 This is the last step before releasing the final 1.7.5.0.
-The aim of this version is to check there is no regression and no critical issues reported by the community users.
-If nothing is reported in the next seven days, then 1.7.5.0 will be available.
+The aim of this version is to verify that all regressions found during the beta have been fixed, and that no new ones are reported by the community users.
+If nothing is reported by December 10, then the final version of 1.7.5.0 will be made available.

-Please note that this is not possible to upgrade from the Beta to the Release Candidate.
-And, it will not be possible to upgrade from the Release Candidate to the final release.
+Please note that it is not currently possible to perform an automatic upgrade from the Beta to the Release Candidate.
+And, it will not be possible either to upgrade from this Release Candidate to the final release.

 Go download and install this RC version as a test store, either on your machine or your web hosting, then play with it – and [give us your feedback](https://github.com/PrestaShop/PrestaShop/issues/new/choose)!
 We need YOU to test this new version of PrestaShop.